Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, and the description adds no additional parameter-specific meaning beyond what the schema already provides (name with partial match, page with default 1).
-Baseline applies.
+Schema description coverage is 100%, so the baseline is 3.
+The description adds no additional information beyond what the schema provides for the parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.